Having a disability is hard anywhere in the world. But it is especially hard in Africa.

 - Teachers and employers do not know how to incorporate children and adults living with disabilities into their classes or work environment.

 - Lack of transportation to schools or work for those with physical disabilities.

 - Schools lack the resources and infrastructure to accommodate the learning needs of children living with disabilities.

-We have had the pleasure of meeting with the amazing people who run Uhambo and Crutches4Africa, two Colorado based non-profits that work to empower and transform the lives of people in Africa with disabilities.
+Africa in the Rockies has had the pleasure of meeting with the amazing people who run Uhambo and Crutches4Africa, two Colorado based non-profits that work to empower and transform the lives of people in Africa with disabilities.
 We are inspired by their work, and want to spread the word.
-If you have crutches, wheelchairs, or other mobility devices, please contact Crutches4Africa.
+If you have crutches, wheelchairs, or other mobility devices, please check out Crutches4Africa.